roganhamby/diceless/README.md

 are all functionaly identical.

+Basic rolls will also allow you to add and subtract from the total so a command like /roll 3d8+7 or
+/roll 3d8-2

+are both valid.

 == Insults

 /insult foo will issue an insult from a stored list to a person.
 These are mostly